 Tailored test development studies

-- the impacts of moving from paper-based to computer-based assessment including in relation to time series data (to maintain trend lines) and analysis of test mode impact for students at different year levels
+- the impacts of moving from paper-based to online assessment including in relation to time series data (to maintain trend lines) and analysis of test mode impact for students at different year levels

 - the impact of the online delivery mode on the established measurement model for reporting of student performance

-- utilising the digital environment to broaden and enhance assessment design and item types used in NAP programs
+- using the digital environment to broaden and enhance assessment design and item types used in NAP programs

-In 2013, ACARA investigated the feasibility of the proposed tailored, testlet-based NAPLAN online test design.
+In 2013, ACARA investigated the feasibility of the proposed tailored test design for NAPLAN Online.
 ACARA trialled online delivery of a multistage computer adaptive test, or 'tailored test' design.
 More than 250 schools across Australia volunteered to participate in the study.
 The study included remote schools as well as a trial with a small number of home-based and geographically remote students.

-The research study also investigated the cognitive and behavioural engagement of students with the tailored test and the effectiveness of the proposed test design in better targeting underperforming students.
+The research study also investigated the cognitive and behavioural engagement of students with the tailored test and the effectiveness of the proposed test design in better targeting students who struggled with the test.

 In 2014, ACARA conducted a further trial of the tailored test design in more than 260 schools.
 Fully branching tailored tests in reading and numeracy were trialled as well as new options for language conventions, including the testing of spelling using audio files.
 Results of this study helped to finalise the targeting and measurement aspects of the tailored test design.
 The findings confirmed that the method for determining the branching cut scores represents a valid and robust solution for tailored NAPLAN online tests.